MARKED TO FANTASY

 Denial (2023-2025)

-Exits collapse to 323.
+Exits collapse to 323 in 2023.
 DPI at decade low.
 PIK surges.
 Record bankruptcies.
 'Odd and frustrating.'

 Panic Begins (2025-2026)YOU ARE HERE